Canon 1000D vs T7i

 One differentiating feature between the two cameras concerns the touch sensitivity of the rear screen.
 The T7i has a touchscreen, while the 1000D has a conventional panel.
 Touch control can be particularly helpful, for example, for setting the focus point.The T7i has an articulated screen that can be turned to be front-facing.
 This characteristic will be appreciated by vloggers and photographers who are interested in taking selfies.
 In contrast, the 1000D does not have a selfie-screen.

 The 1000D writes its imaging data to SDHC cards, while the T7i uses SDXC cards.
+The T7i supports UHS-I cards (Ultra High Speed data transfer of up to 104 MB/s), while the 1000D cannot take advantage of Ultra High Speed SD cards.

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Canon EOS 1000D and Canon EOS Rebel T7i and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.